Totoual/oef-sdk-python/docs/source/user/defining-data-model.rst

 In the SDK, the class that implements the description is :class:`~oef.schema.Description`.

-**Example**: now we have all we need to create a little catalog about our books:
+**Example**: now we have all we need to create a little catalogue about our books:

 .. code-block:: python